Certificate of Destruction for Saint Paul Businesses

 Every device STS processes generates a certificate — from individual hard drives to full data center decommissions for Saint Paul institutions across Ramsey County

-Compliance officers at Regions Hospital (454+ beds), United Hospital (200,000+ patients/year), and Allina Health routinely require serialized certificates linking each device serial number to a time-stamped destruction event for OCR audit documentation
+Compliance officers managing HIPAA 45 CFR §164.312 obligations at Regions Hospital (454+ beds), United Hospital (200,000+ patients/year, Allina Health flagship), and M Health Fairview require serialized certificates linking each device serial number to a time-stamped destruction event — satisfying OCR audit documentation requirements without additional follow-up.

 Certified IT Asset Destruction Documentation for Saint Paul's Most Regulated Sectors

-When compliance officers at organizations like the State of Minnesota (37,100+ employees), Ramsey County Government, and UnitedHealth Group (Fortune Global 500 #10, Minneapolis HQ) require destruction certificates that withstand OCR, OIG, and internal audit scrutiny, the documentation standard matters as much as the destruction method itself.
-STS Electronic Recycling provides serialized, device-level IT asset destruction documentation meeting HIPAA 45 CFR §164.312, NIST SP 800-88 Rev. 1, and DoD 5220.22-M standards for Saint Paul healthcare, government, and enterprise clients.
+Corporate IT directors and compliance officers at the State of Minnesota (37,100+ employees), Ramsey County Government, and UnitedHealth Group (Fortune Global 500 #10) require destruction certificates that withstand OCR, OIG, and internal audit scrutiny — a challenge when managing multi-building disposition projects with dozens of device types.
+STS Electronic Recycling delivers serialized, device-level destruction documentation meeting HIPAA 45 CFR §164.312, NIST SP 800-88 Rev. 1, and DoD 5220.22-M standards.
+Our compliance officer data destruction services are designed for Saint Paul healthcare, government, and enterprise audit requirements.

 Our hard drive shredding and degaussing services each generate individual certificates of destruction, ensuring every device in your Ramsey County disposition project is individually accounted for in the final compliance report.